Transfer Credit Policy

 I. General Transfer Credit Policies and Procedures

 Transfer credit appears on a student’s academic record and the hours are included in the student’s cumulative earned hours.
 Up to 68 semester hours are accepted in transfer from a two-year school and up to 90 semester hours are accepted from four-year colleges and universities.
 A total of four semester hours in physical education, health or recreation courses can be applied toward the 124 total semester hours required for a bachelor’s degree.
-Please refer to the 2013 Bulletin for additional information concerning transfer policies.
+Please refer to the current University Bulletin for additional information concerning transfer credit.

 II.
 Official Entry of Transfer Credit